Decoding the Dry Teaspoon: How Many Ounces Are Really in There?

 -

 Density: This is the most critical factor.
 Denser ingredients like sugar will have more weight in a teaspoon than less dense ingredients like flour.
-For example, a teaspoon of granulated sugar will weigh more than a teaspoon of powdered sugar because the granulated sugar particles are more tightly packed.
+As an example, a teaspoon of granulated sugar will weigh more than a teaspoon of powdered sugar because the granulated sugar particles are more tightly packed.

 -